trevorwslee/UNOR4WiFiExperiments/README.md

 ...
 ```

-Accordingly, lets try to turn on/off each of the LEDs one by one with sketch `src/INO/matrix_obo_test/matrix_obo_test.ino`
+Accordingly, let's try to turn on/off each of the LEDs one by one with sketch `src/INO/matrix_obo_test/matrix_obo_test.ino`

 # Turing the LEDs On/Off One-by-One